drKaramazin/angular2-loaders-css/README.md

+# This is a fork of angular2-loaders-css

+This fork updated to Angular 7.
+Big thanks to the Author (https://www.npmjs.com/package/angular2-loaders-css).

-# Angular 2 Loaders.css spinners
+# Angular Loaders.css spinners

 ![alt tag](http://i.imgur.com/6TCsrFV.png)